oceanprotocol-archive/tech-spikes-2017-to-2019/9-arweave/README.md

 [Arweave](https://www.arweave.org/) is a new blockchain network that provides scalable on-chain storage in a cost-efficient way.
 We investigate Arweave in this research to explore whether it can be leveraged to store dataset and provide data availability proof.

-**I found following issues in my investigation**:
+**Observation Highlights about Arweave**:

 * Arweave mines raw data into a new block to provide on-chain storage, which takes **~5 minutes** or longer;
 * Arweave has a **2MB limit** on the size of data that can be stored in a single block;
 * Deploying data into Arweave blocks needs to pay AR tokens as the fee;

 In general, Arweave is designed to host web apps & pages permanently (i.e., ["permaweb"](https://www.arweave.org/)) and accomplish serverless web hosting.
 It works better with small-size data that needs to be stored on-chain for permanent access.

-It may not be suitable for Ocean, since the dataset for AI tends to have a sizes of several GB or TB.
+Therefore, Arweave is suitable for **data commons marketplace with small-size dataset** (i.e., web pages, numerical data, metadata, small AI problem that is smaller than the limit set by Arweave).
+Since Arweave stores data effectively on-chain, it solves the data availability immediately and allows us to build a small but useful product.

+The initial Ocean product would be:

+* super trustworthy data availability, but less scale (arweave)
+* less trustworthy data availability, but better scale (azure, aws)

+The research on web2 cloud provider is complementary to the solution using Arweave.

 # 2. Deploy Data File to Arweave